makrand999/macchanger/README.md

-# videodownloader
+# macchanger
-simple app that can download the video (insta,ytshort)
+application that can scan and change mac addres